 Milnes: Well, I did what I could, as I told Tom Hampson and Dmitri Hvorostovsky, I made it as hard on my successors as I could.

-What defines a Verdi Baritone?
+So what defines a Verdi baritone?
 It’s a combination of a big, rich-sounding voice, ringing high notes, the stamina to sing long roles that sit in a high range, and, ideally, the acting ability to make the most of some very complex characters.
 A healthy dose of charisma doesn’t hurt, either!

 Want some examples of Verdi baritones?
 Check out our playlist below: